JoshuaLin1/JoshuaLin1.github.io/index.md

 Mine but Tim's Copy Proxy Server: (https://tim-was-indeed-here.herokuapp.com)

+https://docs.google.com/document/d/1BWk7G20lgyjOI4pSkdk5LQAtnuLJtVhsTMqNTSLV0Fc/edit?usp=sharing For more things (Only School accounts can Acsses this)

+This is made for experimental Purposes not for hacking, breaking the law, ect
 ### Support or Contact

 Having trouble?
 Dm me on discord My username is veemo1576#5240